r09g/iadc/README.md

 | Input Range | 90% FS |
 | Input CM | VDD/2 |

-# Setup and Run Tests
+# Setup
+To run this flow, please install the following dependencies:

+1. `skywater-pdk` - This is the Skywater SKY130 PDK.

+2. `open_pdks` - This system helps install the Skywater foundry provided PDK for open-source EDA tools.

+3. `skywater-130nm-adk` - This repo has some scripts that convert the SkyWater PDK into the format that mflowgen expects.
+The files that are in `skywater-130nm-adk/view-standard` are the ones that mflowgen will use.

+4. `mflowgen` - This is a tool to create ASIC design flows in a modular fashion.

-Make sure the Skywater SKY130 PDK is installed on the Farmshare servers under `/farmshare/home/classes/ee/372/PDKs/` and update the various paths in the `setup.csh` file.
+Make sure the PDK is installed on the FarmShare servers under `/farmshare/home/classes/ee/372/PDKs/` and update the various paths in the `setup.csh` file.

-For schematic tests, run
+# Running the Flow
+The run procedure for analog and digital flows are different.
+For both flows, first enter the CentOS container and source the setup file.
 ```
 source setup.csh
 ```

+### Analog

-Next, enter the schematic testbench directory
+For schematic tests, enter the schematic testbench directory
 ```
 cd ./verification/analog_modulator
 ```